shashishsoni/task-FileUploader/README.md

 2. Frontend Configuration:
    - The frontend runs on port 5173 by default (Vite)
-   - API endpoint is configured to `http://localhost:3000`
+   - API endpoint is configured to automatically use the correct URL based on the environment

 ## Running the Application